urilivshits/previous_tab_keyboard_shortcut/assets-chrome-store/youtube_description.md

 Chrome should have built this feature years ago.
 Until they do, this extension has you covered.

 #ChromeExtension #Productivity #BrowserHacks #TabManagement #ChromeTips

----
-💬 COMMENT: What's your biggest Chrome frustration?
-Let me know below!
-👍 LIKE if this helped you
-🔔 SUBSCRIBE for more Chrome productivity tips